Dongyuan-Ni/Coordtrans/README.md

 # Coordtrans
-Coordinate transformation from the lattice vector basis of reciprocal space with respect to (b_1, b_2, b_3) to the orthogonal basis of reciprocal space with respect to (Brillouin zone basis), and vice versa.
+Coordinate transformation from b to x, and vice versa.

 b2x.py is change b_1, b_2, b_3 to x, y, z.